Ashleigh Cummings: Career

 In March 2012, it was announced that Cummings had been cast as Debbie Vickers in the television adaptation of Puberty Blues.
 Cummings read the novel before her audition and she revealed that she was surprised at the content.
 Cummings stated: "In terms of the sexual nature of it, I wasn't aware of a lot of that and I've learnt so much (doing this movie)."
 To prepare for the role of Debbie, Cummings took surfing lessons.
 Cummings went overseas for three weeks to work as a volunteer in South-East Asia, before she returned to film the second series of Miss Fisher's Murder Mysteries.
 For her roles in Miss Fisher's Murder Mysteries and Puberty Blues, Cummings received a nomination for Most Popular Actress at the Logie Awards.

 Cummings recorded vocals for Dan Webb's debut album Sandstorm, released in 2014.
 She also starred in Rhys Graham's first feature film Galore as Billie.
 Cummings received a nomination for Best Performance by a Young Actor at the Film Critics Circle of Australia Awards for her role in Galore.
 In 2015, Cummings appeared in the television miniseries Gallipoli as Celia.
 She also stars in the remake of the 1981 film Goodbye Pork Pie.
 In 2016, Cummings won the Heath Ledger Scholarship awarded by Australians in Film to study at the Stella Adler Studio of Acting and the Ivana Chubbuck Studio in Los Angeles.
 Cummings has a lead role in Hounds of Love.
 She was also cast as Cheryl Miller in Westside, the prequel series to Outrageous Fortune.

 Cummings plays Pippa in The Goldfinch, a film adaptation of Donna Tartt's novel of the same name.
-She also appears in the lead role of Vic McQueen in AMC horror series NOS4A2.
+She also appeared in the lead role of Vic McQueen in AMC horror series NOS4A2.
+In 2023, she began playing Abby Conroy in the American spy action thriller series Citadel for Amazon Prime Video.